 The secondary footprint refers to the indirect emissions of carbon dioxide resulting from activities of human consumption.
 For instance, the waste and gas emulsion during the production, transport, usage and degradation process of a commodity you purchase will count as a secondary footprint.
 Therefore, it is suggested by environmental activists to shop mindfully as the commodity production process coughs up greenhouse gases and adds to your carbon footprint.

-From the above categorization, it is evident that we need to control both primary and secondary footprint to manage to stop climate change.
+From the above categorization, it is evident that we need to control both primary and secondary footprints to manage to stop climate change.

 Since it is difficult to keep track of all the activities, here are the simple ways to reduce your carbon footprint.